Hiking Tours

 Looking for a more adventurous way to experience Valley Forge National Historical Park?
 Our tour guides will lead you off the beaten path to explore stories and sites not included in our other tours.
 Tour routes can be customized in terms of length, difficulty and content to fit your group’s needs.
 We can also provide a guide to lead your Scout Troop through the “Valley Forge Historical Trail”.

-• Two hour tour / 1.5 – 3 miles / $150 per guide
+Two Hour Tour / 1.5 – 3 miles

-• Three hour tour / 3 – 5 miles / $200 per guide
+Three Hour Tour / 3 – 5 miles

-Sample tours are below, but we are happy to customize programming based on your group’s needs:
+Sample tours are below, but we are happy to customize programming based on your group’s needs!

 Hiking Tour (2-hour)